nathan-pham/caret-notes/CHEM-SELF/khan academy/atoms, compounds, and ions/5 the mole and avogadro's number.md

 - derived from the word molecule
 - similar to "dozen"

-number of atoms: sample -> moles of atom x Avogadro's number
+number of atoms: sample -> 1 mole per atomic mass x Avogadro's number

 ![](..\..\..\.pastes\2021-07-11-17-55-16.png)
 about 1.28 x 10 ^ 20 atoms of germanium